Inbibo/shift_docs/docs/reference/nodes/workflow.md

 ## WorkflowProcess Node

-The *WorkflowProcess* node works similarly to the *Workflow* node, however, the execution the referenced workflow will run by an external process.
-By default, the workflow will be executed in a new instance of the Python, however, the node allows to choose Python interpreter the workflow will run in.
+The *WorkflowProcess* node works similarly to the *Workflow* node, however, the execution of the referenced workflow will be run by an external process.
+By default, the workflow will be executed in a new instance of Python, however, the node allows to choose Python interpreter the workflow will run in.

 ![WorkflowProcess Node](../../images/nodes/workflow_process.png)